dimitri-gigot/oscar/README.md

 ### Output
-Output is usefull if you want to display information.
+Output is useful if you want to display information.

-For example, this show the time and it run every second.
+For example, this shows the time and it runs every second.

 - **type** : `output`
 - **label** (optional) : Label, it will be replace by the output of the command